joinpursuit/Pursuit-Core-Web/fundamentals/variables/README.md

 myAge = 26;
 ```

-Now the `myAge` variable would be equal to `26`.
+Now the `myAge` variable would have the value `26`.
 Notice how we didn't use `let` to redefine the variable - this is because `let` is specifically used to **create** the variable.
 Once it's made, you can change it as you'd like.
 In older versions of the JavaScript language, you could only use `var` to declare variables.
 While you can still use `var` to declare variables, it is preferred to use `let` or `const`.

 ```js
 let day = "Monday";